Marx on Globalisation

 Edited by David Renton

 All fixed, fast-frozen relations, with their train of ancient and venerable prejudices and opinions, are swept away, all new-formed ones become antiquated before they ossify.
 All that is solid melts into air, all that is holy is profaned.
 The need of a constantly expanding market for its products chases the bourgeoisie over the whole surface of the globe.
 It must nestle everywhere, settle everywhere, establish connections everywhere, this was the Communist Manifesto's description of the global reach of capitalism one hundred and fifty years ago.

 Globalisation, evidently, is not a new phenomenon, but at the beginning of the new millennium, the processes that constitute the phenomenon of globalisation are intensifying and being experienced in new ways.

-The selection includes extracts from The Communist Manifesto, capital volumes 1-3, The Economic and Philosophical Manuscripts of 1844 and The Poverty of Philosophy.
+The selection includes extracts from The Communist Manifesto, Capital, volumes 1-3, The Economic and Philosophic Manuscripts of 1844 and The Poverty of Philosophy.